OctopusDeploy/docs/docs/administration/high-availability/migrate/index.md

 ### Configure load balancer

 Octopus Deploy must sit behind a load balancer when configured in HA mode.
-We'd recommend creating a new URL for your Octopus HA cluster.
+We recommend creating a new URL for your Octopus HA cluster.
 For example, if the current URL for your Octopus Instance is `octopus.mydomain.local`, the load-balanced URL could be `octopusha.mydomain.local`.

 The advantage of a new URL is:
 1. You can still access each server directly (if need be).